process-analytics/bpmn-visualization-js/docs/contributors/testing.md

 This means that the input BPMN diagram should contain few different elements contain few elements and only elements related to the tested scenario.
-Otherwise, changes in non related elements would break the test whereas it has no relation with the changes.
+Otherwise, changes in non-related elements would break the test whereas it has no relation with the changes.

 This particularly applies to BPMN elements with icons and markers which are more subject to changes